Travelling and paying with your Debit Card or OV-pas

 Legal basis: performance of a contract

-• Based on check-in/check-out with Debit Card or OV-pas.
-Checking whether a traveller has a valid electronic public transport ticket while using public transport; and checking the validity of the respective discount profile and/or product if applicable;
+- Based on check-in/check-out with Debit Card.
+Checking whether a passenger has a valid electronic public transport ticket while using public transport; and checking the validity of the respective Discount Proifle and/or Personalised Product if applicable;

-• If no valid check-in or check-out records are found, checking the last ten public transport transactions with the same Debit Card or OV-pas to determine follow-up action for public transport company.
+- If no valid check-in or check-out records are found, checking the last ten public transport transactions with the same Debit Card to determine follow-up action for public transport company.

-• Personal data: Technical debit card data (PAN, PAN serial number and expiration date); Pseudonymised tokens; trip transaction data, product data; name or name, date of birth and/or passport photo.
+- Personal data: Technical debit card data (PAN, PAN serial number and expiry date); Pseudonymised tokens; trip transaction data, product data; name or name, date of birth and/or passport photo.

-• Retention periods: Data will be automatically deleted as soon as the inspection device has received the response that the Debit Card or OV-pas was/was not tapped in/out and 5 minutes have passed or when a subsequent card is presented for inspection or when the inspection (app) is closed.
+- Retention periods: Data will be automatically deleted as soon as the inspection device has received the response that the Debit Card was/was not tapped in/out and 5 minutes have passed or when a subsequent card is presented for inspection or when the inspection (app) is closed.

 Mobile service for travellers

-• Purpose: Ticket inspector can scan a Debit Card or OV-pas at a traveller’s request to provide information about their last ten public transport transactions with the same card (still under development as of July 2022)
+- Purpose: Ticket inspector can scan a Debit Card at a traveller’s request to provide information about their last ten public transport transactions with the same card (still under development as of July 2022)

-• Personal data: Technical card data (PAN, PAN serial number and expiration date); Pseudonymised tokens; trip transaction data.
+- Personal data: Technical card data (PAN, PAN serial number and expiry date); Pseudonymised tokens; trip transaction data.

-• Retention periods: Data will be automatically deleted as soon as the inspection device has received the response that the Debit Card or OV-pas was/was not tapped in/out and 5 minutes have passed or when a subsequent card is presented for inspection or when the inspection (app) is closed.
+- Retention periods: Data will be automatically deleted as soon as the inspection device has received the response that the Debit Card was/was not tapped in/out and 5 minutes have passed or when a subsequent card is presented for inspection or when the inspection (app) is closed.

 Compiling and publishing reports about travel transaction processing